whysoq520/web-scraping-challenge/README.md

 Welcome to my webscraping project.
 This is my favorite project.
 I create two scatter plots utilizing Javascript and D3 skills plus html : A simple plot of Risk of Healthcare VS Poverty including state abbreviations in the circles; An animated scatter plots of Risk of Healthcare/Smoke VS Poverty/Age including state abbreviations in the circles.

-Installation
+**Installation**

-The code was developed using the Visual Studio Code, versions 1.45.1.
-Please go to https://code.visualstudio.com/ download latest version
+The code was developed using the Anaconda distribution of Python, versions 3.7 Python libraries used are  pandas, datetime, matplotlib, seaborn, sklearn, scipy, statsmodels, random, PIL, requests, collections, and pickle.

-Deployment
+**Deployment**

 1.You'll need to use python -m http.server to run the visualization.
 This will host the page at localhost:8000 in your web browser.
 2. Or via Visual Studio Code Go Live to run the app.js in your web browser.
 Please note to open folder to active Go Live function. golive.jpg